Nerwo/nerwo-contracts/README.md

 The function checks whether the transaction has a valid status and whether the timeout has been reached before proceeding.

-### _raiseDispute

-`_raiseDispute(uint256 transactionID, uint256 arbitrationCost)`

-Internal function to create a dispute and associate it with a transaction.
-This function is called when both client and freelancer have paid their arbitration fees.

 ### acceptRuling

 `function acceptRuling(uint256 transactionID) external`